-SS #3: Increase in Positive Outcomes in Employment Status Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Employed Full-Time As of FY2014: 0 0 Employed Part-Time As of FY2014: 0 3 Enrolled in an Educational Program As of FY2014: 0 0 Enrolled in a Job Training Program As of FY2014: 0 3 Unemployed As of FY2014: 0 2 SS #5: Househol SS #5: Households Assisted by Services that Increase Self Sufficiency Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Number of households receiving services aimed to increase self- sufficiency (increase).
-As of FY 2014: 0 5 SS #8: Households Transitioned to Self Sufficiency Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+SS #3: Incre ease in Positive Outcor mes in Employmen t Status Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+Employed Full-Time As of FY2014: 0 0 Employed Part-Time As of FY2014: 0 3 Enrolled in an Educational Program As of FY2014: 0 0 Enrolled in a Job Training Program As of FY2014: 0 3 Unemployed As of FY2014: 0 2 SS #5: Househol ds Assisted by Services s that Increase Self Sufficiency Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+Number of households receiving services aimed to increase self-sufficiency (increase).
+As of FY 2014: 0 5 SS #8: F Households Transition ed to Self Sufficien cy Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Number of households transitioned to self-sufficiency (increase).
-As of FY 2014: 0 3 Self-Sufficiency is defined as a partici subsidy/participation. pant exiting the progr am for any other red ison than termina tion of HC #1: A Additional Units of H ousing Made Availd ıble Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+As of FY 2014: 0 3 Self-Sufficiency is defined as a partici subsidy/participation. ation of Additional Units of Ho ousing Made Availd able Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Number of new housing units made available for households at or below 80% AMI because of the activity (increase).
 As of FY 2014: 0 5 HC #5: Increase in Resident Mobility Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Number of households able to move to a better unit and/or neighborhood of opportunity because of the activity (increase).
 As of FY 2014: 0 5